DJIA-Gold Ratio as a Stock Market Indicator

 The following chart plots the ratio of the level of DJIA to the price of gold in dollars per ounce (DJIA/gold) over the entire sample period.
-The ratio ranges from 1.3 at the end of January 1980 to 42.2 at the end of August 1999, with an average value of 12.8 over the entire sample period.
-Its value at the end of March 2014 is 12.7.
-Visual inspection suggests that, while the ratio may be very slowly mean reverting, the sample period is too short to determine a reliable mean or periodicity (if any).
+The ratio ranges from 1.3 at the end of January 1980 to 42.2 at the end of August 1999, with an average value of 12.9 over the entire sample period.
+Its value at the end of July 2015 is 16.1.

 To test predictive power, we first relate monthly level of DJIA/gold to next-month change in DJIA.

 The following scatter plot relates next-month return on DJIA to monthly value of DJIA/gold over the entire sample period.
-The Pearson correlation for the two series is -0.05 and the R-squared statistic 0.003, indicating that the monthly level of DJIA/gold explains less than 1% of the variation in DJIA the following month.
-In other words, the ratio of DJIA level to spot gold price is not a useful indicator at a one-month forecast horizon.
+The Pearson correlation for the two series is -0.06 and the R-squared statistic 0.003, indicating that the monthly level of DJIA/gold explains less than 1% of the variation in DJIA the following month.
+In other words, the ratio of DJIA level to spot gold price appears not to be a useful indicator at a one-month horizon.

 The Pearson correlation between next-monthly change in gold price and monthly value of DJIA/gold is 0.00 and the R-squared statistic 0.000, indicating no relationship.